geek-cookbook/geek-cookbook/manuscript/recipes/gitlab-runner.md

 ---
-description: Gitlab Runner - A gopher for GitLab
+title: How to run Gitlab Runner in Docker
 ---

 # Gitlab Runner